ndiego/genesis-columns-advanced/readme.txt

 1. Rate this plugin!
 The best show of support is to leave a review.
 1. Submit a translation to [info@outermostdesign.com](mailto:info@outermostdesign.com)
 1. If you spot an error or bug, please let us know in the support forums.
-The issue will be diagnosed an a new release push out as soon as possible.
+The issue will be diagnosed and a new release pushed out as soon as possible.
 1. [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=D2LLR72CD82JJ).
 Time is money, and contributions from users like you really help us dedicate more hours to the continual development and support of this plugin.